ilectra/durham/docs/hpcdays/workshops.md

 * Funding and resources
 * Accountability and accurate reporting on success of initatives

 But, when this balance tips the wrong way, we can see an unsustainable over-reliance on volunteer-driven initiatives with a lack of institutional buy-in and, ultimately, missed opportunities for driving real and impactful progress.

-Organised by representatives from the Women in High Performance Computing (WHPC) community, this panel session will discuss where here EDI efforts in HPC are falling short and explore how we can rebalance the equation — together.
+Organised by representatives from the Women in High Performance Computing (WHPC) community, this panel session will emphasise the importance of acknowledging the emotional toll and limitations of volunteer-led EDIA efforts, advocating for honest dialogue and a shift toward collective responsibility and practical strategies for redistributing the work.
+It also calls for a forward-looking approach centred on sustainable, inclusive change.
+Let's explore how we can rebalance the equation.

 Our panelists are: